Call Us: 866-440-0177

 5. Apply the tire shine or coating and finish the job.

-Cleaning tires with a sponge.
+Cleaning tires with a brushCleaning tires with a brush

 Step by Step Guide for Cleaning Tires

-Rinse Tires with Water
+Rinse Tires With Water

 This is the first step in the tire cleaning process.
 Clean water will help loosen up the grime stuck to the tires.
 You can either use a high-pressure hose for extra cleaning power or a sponge in order to help remove dirt and browning from the tire's area.
 Be sure to not use harsh bristled brushes, as they can scratch up the tire's surface.

-Scrub with Car Shampoo
+Scrub With Car Shampoo

 Car shampoo is gentler than some tire cleaners and it will help to finish the job without issues.
 These cleaners work by removing the majority of dirt located on the tires.
 Such products will help you remove sand and mud that sit on the models, without scratching up the tire.
 By scrubbing the shampoo into the tire's surface area, most of the grime will be removed.
 On regularly maintained tire and wheel combinations, this is enough to completely wash them.
 Be sure to rinse off the car shampoo before moving to the next step.
 You could use dish soap as a substitute for vehicle shampoo.